carsonzchen/MSiA423_ACE.AI/README.md

 - c) Final shipment of the product beta (2 points)

 **Icebox**
+* epic
+- Initialize database in RDS
+- Deploy model with Flask

+* stories
 - a) Include additional functionalities such as a short summary paragraph and additional statistics with the prediction
-- b) Display of important preditor variables that is associated with the prediction
+- b) Display of important predictor variables that is associated with the prediction
 - c) Develop a more interactive and image-loaded user-interface for guidance
 - d) Display upcoming matches according to the ATP World Tour schedule